 You can help us reduce the cost of processing access to information requests by checking the following before you make a request:

-If you think Staffordshire County Council holds the information you want but we do not appear to publish it you can request council information.
+If you think we hold the information you want but we do not appear to publish it you can request council information.